devstream-io/devstream/docs/plugins/jira.md

 - Jira language must be English
 - There should be an existing Jira project

-_This plugin depends on the following two environment variables:_
+_This plugin depends on the following two config variables:_

-- JIRA_API_TOKEN
+- jira.token
-- GITHUB_TOKEN
+- scm.token

 Set the values accordingly before using this plugin.